jedibatman/Backbone.Schema/README.md

 ```

 ### Keeping integrity
-Plugin prevents setting `undefined` values, instead of this it assigns default value or `null`.
+The plugin prevents setting `undefined` values, instead of this it assigns a default value or `null`.

 ## Changelog
 ### 0.2.0